Ferroin/Roll35/README.md

 * Roll for random magic items in a single command.
 This automatically handles all the sequential rolls required to produce an exact magic item.
+* Roll random spells, optionally for a specific level, class, or category.
 * Roll random mundane weapons and armor.

 ## Planned Features

-* Roll random spells, optionally for a specific level or class.
 * Support for automatically rolling spells for scrolls, potions, and wands.
 * Support for rolling for spells present in items that store spells.
 * Roll against arbitrary data tables.